hobbit-project/platform/README.md

 1. Start the platform components by running: `docker-compose -f docker-compose-local.yml up`
 2. Start the platform-controller by running: `make local-controller`

+## Troubleshooting

+If you encounter problems setting up the platform, please have a look at our [FAQ](https://github.com/hobbit-project/platform/wiki/FAQ#platform-setup-questions).

 # Related projects